Skip to main content

 Nussknacker scenario diagram

-• flow control functions: filter, switch, split etc.
+• flow control: filter, switch, split etc.

 • aggregates in different types of time windows (available with Flink engine)